Skip to main content

 Introduction

-Our three-year undergraduate programme prepares you for a career in contemporary dance by giving you the opportunity to develop the technical, creative and performance skills needed to become an individual and versatile dance artist.
-The programme will also help you gain the contextual understanding and the critical, analytical and reflective skills which will inform your artistic practice.
+Our three-year BA (Hons) Contemporary Dance prepares you for a life-long career in contemporary dance by giving you the opportunity to acquire the technical, creative and performance skills needed to become an individual and versatile dance artist.
+Our graduates find work as dancers, choreographers, teachers, facilitators, directors and curators amongst many other dance related professions.
+The programme will also help you gain the contextual and critical understanding of how dance can shape and influence the wider creative industries and benefit society.

 Key Features